Make a Patchwork Pillow Cover with Little House on the Prairie® Fabrics (no pattern needed)

 Little House on the Prairie books are a catalyst to homesteading.
 Don’t you love Little House on the Prairie Books?
 I read them when I was 7 years old.
 Then when Sarah was 5, I read them aloud to her.
-Our favorites were The Long Winter and Farmer Boy.
-Did you have a favorite Little House Book?
+Our favourites were The Long Winter and Farmer Boy.
+Do you have a favourite Little House Book?

 (Affiliate) You can find Little House on the Prairie fabrics and quilt kits at Craftsy.

 This pillow cover pattern is one of a set of two.